Trouble on the Corner

-Trouble on the Corner is a 1997 American crime drama film directed by Alan Madison and starring Tony Goldwyn.
+Trouble on the Corner is a 1997 American crime film directed by Alan Madison and starring Tony Goldwyn.

 Plot

-Jeff Steward, a psychologist, takes good care of his patients who mostly live in the same apartment complex.
-One day, a piece of the bathroom ceiling collapses so he can watch the woman living in the upper apartment taking a bath.
+Jeff Steward is a psychologist living in the same apartment complex.
+After a piece of the ceiling collapses, he finds a woman taking a bath at the upper apartment.
 This causes total disorder of his normal life and he starts mixing the patients' psychoses up with his own.